 SECONDARY

-Pupils normally enter the secondary school in the calendar year in which they turn 11, following the successful completion of the European School’s primary course or an equivalent course duly certified by an officially recognised school.
+Pupils normally enter the Secondary cycle in the calendar year in which they turn 11, following the successful completion of the European School’s primary cycle or an equivalent course duly certified by an officially recognised school.

 The seven years of secondary education are organised in the following way: for the first three years, pupils follow a common curriculum, in what is known as the observation cycle.
-Most subjects are taught in the mother tongue.
+Most subjects are taught in the mother tongue or dominant language (L1).

-As from the 2014-2015 school year, all pupils will begin to study a second foreign language (L3) from secondary year 1 onwards.
+All pupils begin to study a second foreign language (L3) from secondary year S1 onwards.

-In secondary year 3, all pupils study human sciences and religion or ethics in their first foreign language (L2).
+In secondary year S3, all pupils study Human Sciences and Religion or Ethics in their first foreign language (L2).

-European Baccalaureate.
-Although there is a core of compulsory subjects, including mother tongue, Language 2, mathematics, a science, philosophy, physical education, history and geography, students have a wide range of further options and may choose to study some subjects for two periods, four periods or at an advanced level.
+Although there is a core of compulsory subjects, including Language 1, Language 2, Mathematics, at least one scientific subject, Philosophy, Physical Education, History and Geography, pupils have a wide range of further options and may choose to study some subjects for two periods per week, four periods per week or add three periods per week advanced level courses in Language 1, Language 2 or Mathematics.

 Educational support